-G-Sync works by matching the display’s refresh rate to your Nvidia graphics card’s render rate, so you see images right when they’re rendered, while also fighting input lag.
-The feature also includes options for variable overdrive, which predicts when the next frame will come and adjusts the monitors overdrive to fight ghosting artifacts.
+G-Sync matches the display’s refresh rate to your Nvidia graphics card’s render rate, so you see images right when they’re rendered, while also fighting input lag.
+There are three types of G-Sync: regular G-Sync, G-Sync Ultimate and G-Sync Compatible.
+The former two use Nvidia's proprietary processor and also include options for variable overdrive, which predicts when the next frame will come and adjusts the monitors overdrive to fight ghosting artifacts

 Check out Nvidia’s video below for an idea of what G-Sync looks like:

 FreeSync is AMD’s answer to G-Sync.
-So to use AMD’s take on adaptive sync, you're computer must use an AMD graphics card.
+So to use AMD’s take on adaptive sync, your computer must use an AMD graphics card.

 There some other differences between the two technologies, though.
 When it comes to 4K monitors, FreeSync maxes out at 120Hz, while G-Sync can go to 144Hz.
 Finally, there are some FreeSync TVs on the market right now, but no G-Sync ones.

-Additionally, unlike with FreeSync, to use G-Sync in their product, hardware vendors have to pay for Nvidia's proprietary chip, which replaces the scaler they'd typically buy.
+Additionally, unlike with FreeSync, to use G-Sync ir G-Sync Ultimate in their product, monitor makers have to pay for Nvidia's proprietary chip, which replaces the scaler they'd typically buy.
 AMD FreeSync is built on an open standard.
 As a result, G-Sync monitors generally cost more than FreeSync monitors.
 And when we checked out monitors at the CES tech show this January, we noticed more FreeSync monitors coming out this year than G-Sync.
-This is probably due to the cost implications G-Sync presents to both display makers and buyers.
+This is probably due to the cost implications G-Sync presents to both display vendors and buyers.
 But this could change, thanks to G-Sync Compatible Monitors.

 G-Sync Compatible Monitors

-For a more detailed exploration of the performance differences between G-Sync and FreeSync, see our AMD FreeSync vs. Nvidia G-Sync article.
+For a deeper exploration of the performance differences between G-Sync and FreeSync, see our AMD FreeSync vs. Nvidia G-Sync article.